Orophora unicolor

 Orophora unicolor, also known as the alpine casemoth, is a bagmoth of the family Psychidae.
 It is endemic to New Zealand.
 This species was first described by Arthur Gardiner Butler in 1877.
 It can be found in the South Island and the larvae feed on tussock grasses as well as species in the plant genus Ozothamnus.
 The larvae start making their casing as soon as they emerge from the egg with the insect pupating inside that casing when mature.
 The adult female remains inside the case while the adult males emerge as grown moths.
 The males are on the wing from September until December and are attracted to light.

 Taxonomy

-O. unicolor was first described by Arthur Gardiner Butler in 1877 and originally named Psyche unicolor.
+Orophora unicolor was first described by Arthur Gardiner Butler in 1877 and originally named Psyche unicolor.
 In the same year Richard William Fereday, thinking he was describing a new species, named this moth Orophora toumatou.
 In 1890 Edward Meyrick placed this species in the genus Orophora and synonymised the name Orophora toumatou George Hudson discussed and illustrated this species in his 1928 publication The butterflies and moths of New Zealand.
 The male holotype specimen, likely collected at Castle Hill in Canterbury by J.D.
 Enys, is held at the Natural History Museum, London.